Kenan Yıldız: International career

-Yıldız was a youth international for Turkey, having represented the Turkey U17s.
+Yıldız, also eligible to play for Germany, was a youth international for Turkey, having represented the Turkey U17s.
 On 27 September 2022, Yıldız made his Turkey U21 debut, playing 28 minutes against Georgia.
 In October 2023, Yıldız received his first call-up to the Turkey national team for two UEFA Euro 2024 qualifying matches against Croatia and Latvia.
 On 12 October, he made his full international debut as an 86th-minute substitute in the 1–0 win over Croatia.
 Yıldız scored his first international goal on 18 November 2023 in a friendly match with a 3–2 win over Germany, his mother's country and his country of birth, in Berlin.
-On 7 June 2024, he was selected in the 26-man squad for UEFA Euro 2024.
+On 7 June 2024, he was selected in the 26-man squad for UEFA Euro 2024 in Germany.

 Playing style

-Yıldız is a modern midfielder known for his strong passing and shots from outside the box.
-He is known for his excellent technique.
-His most natural role is as playmaker, and he is noted for this strong frame.
-Aside from midfielder, Yıldız can also play as a winger.
+Yıldız is a modern playmaker, known for his strong passing and shots from outside the box.
+He is also highly regarded in the media for his excellent technique and dribbling skills.
+His most natural role is as a playmaker, normally fielded as an attacking midfielder, although he has also been used in the mezzala role on occasion.
+Beyond his technical qualities, he is noted for this strong frame.
+Aside from the role of attacking midfielder, Yıldız can also play as a forward, either as a winger or second striker.